 Hydraulic accumulator, made by Mather & Platt Ltd, Newton Heath, Manchester, 1907.
-Used at Shad Thames Pumping station in London.
+Used at Shad Thames Pumping station in London, which diverted storm water away from the city.
+Hydraulic power was used at the station to operate valves on the discharge pipes and the sluice chamber gates.

 Manchester’s hydraulic power network (1894-1972) had three pumping stations.
 Each pumping station had a set of pumping engines, which were connected to hydraulic accumulators that fed the hydraulic network.
 Each accumulator was basically a large cylinder – a piston – with an enormous weight on top.
 By pumping water into the piston, the weight could be raised to the top of the accumulator.
 This great weight pressing down kept the water in the network pressurised to 1000 lbs per square inch and ready to use.